totaljs/jComponent/readme.md

 - `MAIN.$components` a list of all registered components
 - `MAIN.components` a list of all instances of all components
-- `MAIN.$apps` a list of all registered apps
-- `MAIN.apps` a list of all instances of all apps
 - `MAIN.controllers` a list of all instances of all controllers
 - Temporary variables: `+v11.2.0` --> `SET('%yourpath', 'value')` (works everywhere)